MaurerKrisztian/template-api-tm/README.md

 # tempalte-api-tm

 Template microservice.
 Generate html (email compatible) and pdf from the given template and data.

 ### Features:
 - fill html templates with data
 - convert html css to inline css for emails
 - pdf creation form template with data (get buffer / stream)
+- Send email with template.

 ### Add template:
 1. In /src/templates/template create a new forlder with {templateName}